MicrosoftDocs/appcenter-docs/docs/distribution/stores/intune.md

 6. Once App Center has completed the hand-over of the app to Intune, the status of the app will change to **Submitted**.
 7. In case of a failure while publishing, the status will change to failed with an appropriate error message.

-For any issues, contact us via the [blue chat icon](https://intercom.help/appcenter/getting-started/getting-help-with-app-center) in the lower-right corner of any App Center page.
+For any issues, contact us via support, by clicking on the 'Contact support' option under the "?" button in the App Center portal.

 ## Publishing through the CLI
 Using the CLI is an easy way to integrate the App Center's store connection as part of your CI/CD setup like Jenkins or Go CI.